Liquid chalk

-Sports
+The term liquid chalk or sharkchalk, refers to several different kinds of liquified chalk including liquid-chalk marking pens (with water-soluble ink), liquid-chalk mixtures (for athletic use: rock climbing, weightlifting, gymnastics), and liquid-chalk hobby-craft paints made of cornstarch and food coloring (some with small amounts of flour).
+Some forms of "liquid chalk" contain no actual chalk.

+Use in sports

 Liquid chalk can be a variation of normal chalk (see: magnesium carbonate) used to improve grip for sports, such as rock climbing, weight lifting, or gymnastics.

 Rock climbing

 Rock climbers use liquid chalk to prevent their hands from sweating.
 It may be used by climbers in situations where powdered chalk is restricted.
-It is preferred by athletes because it remains effective longer and leaves less residue on rocks and equipment.
+It is preferred by some athletes because it remains effective longer and leaves less residue on rocks and equipment.
 Liquid chalk for rock climbers is made from magnesium carbonate.
-Since liquid chalk does not leave a white residue, it is an environmentally friendly alternative.
-In five forms of climbing, liquid chalk may prove more useful than powdered chalk.